ARION

 “Coffee and breakfast will be available shortly.”

-He walked back to the end of his cryo pod and retrieved the clothing he had stored in the drawer.
-Once he had his techwatch strapped on a wrist and he was fully dressed with a medical smock draped over his clothes, he started toward the doorway, but he paused at the cryo pod where Captain Hatteras slept.
-Out of professional habit, he checked the readings on the pod’s data screen and nodded to himself when he determined the man inside was healthy in his sleep.
+She walked back to the end of her cryo pod and retrieved the clothing she had stored in the drawer.
+Once she had her techwatch strapped on a wrist and she was fully dressed with a medical smock draped over her clothes, she started toward the doorway, but she paused at the cryo pod where Captain Hatteras slept.
+Out of professional habit, she checked the readings on the pod’s data screen and nodded to herself when she determined the man inside was healthy in his sleep.

-When he pulled himself away and walked toward the door, he casually asked, “What about the rest of our colonists?
+When she pulled herself away and walked toward the door, she casually asked, “What about the rest of our colonists?
 Is everyone else just as healthy as our good captain and others with straightened noses?”

-“No, Dr. Wildman.
+“No, Dr. Wilder.
 I am afraid that I have to answer in the negative.
 An incident occurred forty-eight years ago while everyone was asleep which resulted in twenty-three RIPs.”

 “Twenty-three deaths!”
-The man raised a hand to his forehead in great distress.
+The woman raised a hand to her forehead in great distress.
 “Okay, now I really need that coffee.
 I need to be alert when you tell me what happened.”

 Continuing the naming convention of Triple-Crown racehorse winners, the Percheron-class shuttle plane Gallant Fox dropped through a layer of rain clouds and was briefly buffeted by turbulent winds.
 It only took a few moments before they passed through this toward the east and emerged out into sunshine high over a continental rainforest.
 The pilot of the small craft spoke quietly with Arion as she descended in altitude and began making banking s-curves to decrease their post-orbital airspeed further.

 Just visible in the distance was a pale circle that slowly increased in size as the plane approached the intended destination, and as they got closer, the pilot swung the plane around in a gentle arc so that those in the back could see what was ahead.
-After so many years in space, both solitary passengers had their noses up to the windows to watch their new home appear within a large impact crater.
+After so many years in space, both solitary passengers had their noses up to the windows to watch their new home appear within a large impact crater surrounded by a ring of mountains and a flattened forest.
 The layout of an established community had been constructed for them near a lake just off-center of the crater.
 While there were numerous roads and buildings, there was plenty of room for expansion from a town into a city in the years to come.

 “We are on final approach to the Tellus Mater airstrip,” said the pilot’s voice from the cabin speakers, “and we will be banking around to land from the northwest.
 Please make sure your belts are buckled and all loose items are secured.
 We should be on the ground within three minutes.”